Private Safari Lodges

 You’ll be treated to nerve-tingling game drives as your experienced guide and tracker follow the wildlife over the hills, valleys and forests of the reserve at dawn and dusk.
 Off-roading, you’ll also be able to get closer to the animals than you would ever imagine - sometimes literally within a couple of metres.

 Private lodge guides are all highly trained and exceedingly knowledgeable about the bush, so they’ll have the answers to all of your safari questions at their fingertips.
-During your game drives, you’ll learn some eye-opening safari facts and your guide will share some intrepid tales about life in the bush.
+During your game drives, you’ll learn some fascinating safari facts and your guide will share intrepid tales about life in the bush.

 Please note that a few of the private lodges, particularly in East Africa, are situated within National Park boundaries, which rules out off-road safaris.